JakeMakesStuff/website/src/pages/blog/neon.md

 NEON_PROJECT_ID=<project ID here>
 ```

 Great!
-Now we have a User that repersents the lifetime of the database tenant.
+Now we have a User that represents the lifetime of the database tenant.
 When the user is destroyed, the database will be too.

 ## Building the Note record and handling migrations